Budapesti Közlekedési Zrt.: Season tickets and passes

 On June 20, 2023, BKV introduced Budapest Pay&GO on bus line 100E (Airport Express).
 This method of ticket management had been planned for the entire transit system of Budapest for years, but only now is it materialized.
-It was expanded to metro line M1 in October 2023.
+It was expanded to metro line M1 in October 2023, and will be expanded to all other lines in early 2026, expected to cover most of the city by 2028.

 Accessibility

 All BKV buses are wheelchair accessible.
 There are also a few special small-sized BKV buses, which can be reserved by phone to transport a person using a wheelchair.
 Metro line M4 has public lifts installed in every station.
 Most of line M2's stations currently only have escalators, excluding Puskás Ferenc Stadion, Pillangó utca and Örs vezér tere, but all other stations are planned to have elevators installed in the future.
 Before its major renovation, line M3 only had elevators at Kőbánya-Kispest, but during the renovation, they were installed at every station.
 Line M1 is planned to be renovated, and equipped with elevators at every station.

 Currently available regular service line with handicapped-compatible low-floor vehicles: